Simple Living Tips to Live More Intentionally

 2. Simplify your Schedule.

 One of the most best simple living tips is to simplify your schedule.
 Easier said than done right?
 As a mom of two very active and social kids, I get it.
 I really do.
-My best tip is to learn to say NO. My second best tip is to ask for help.
+My best tip is to set boundaries and learn to say NO. My second best tip is to ask for help.
 There’s no reason you have to do it all yourself.
 Ask your parents, your neighbor, or your coworker to help you out.

 3. Eliminate Things that Don’t Serve a Purpose.